bittukumars/Tata_Virtual_intern/README.md

 #### Background and Context

-Now, you will create visuals based on the questions from Task 1.
-You need to ensure the data is cleaned properly and then create the visuals using either Tableau or Power BI.
+Now, i will create visuals based on the questions from Task 1.
+I need to ensure the data is cleaned properly and then create the visuals using either Tableau or Power BI.
 The CEO and CMO are interested in analyzing trends and key factors affecting the online store's revenue.

 #### Key Deliverable